Consensys/doc.rollups/docs/Reference/Configuration-File.md

 #### `connector_type`

 Connector type used to connect to the blockchain client.
-Defaults to `Web3`.
+The default is `Web3`.

 #### `forced_transaction_timeout`

 Forced transaction timeout (in Ethereum blocks).
 The rollup will freeze if there is an unprocessed forced transaction exists that is older than the current block number minus the timeout value.
-Defaults to `86400`.
+The default is `86400`.

 #### `gas_limit_batch`

 Gas limit for a call to `submitTransactions` in the rollup smart contract.
-Defaults to `100000000`.
+The default is `100000000`.

 #### `gas_limit_vote`

 Gas limit for a call to 'voteFor' in the rollup smart contract.
-Defaults to `100000000`.
+The default is `100000000`.

 #### `lookahead`